Online Medical Assistant Programs in Kentucky: Choosing a School

 Inside Online Medical Assistant Programs in Kentucky

-Your options for online medical assistant programs in Kentucky are plentiful.
-Maybe you want a program that offers many online components.
-Or maybe you want a hybrid program that lets you socialize with peers and complete coursework at your own pace.
-We’ll spotlight three high-quality programs that each offer something different.
+Fortunately, options are plentiful, whether you want a completely online program or a hybrid program that lets you socialize with peers and complete coursework at your own pace.
+In this guide, we spotlight three high-quality programs and their benefits.

 Eastern Kentucky University

-Eastern Kentucky University, located in In Richmond, offers a fully online Clinical Medical Assistant training program that prepares you to take the Certified Clinical Medical Assistant (CCMA) exam.
-You can still benefit from this program if you don’t live Richmond – a smaller city with convenient access to nearby Lexington’s amenities – since it’s online.
-You don’t need any prerequisites to enroll in the program, and open enrollment allows you to start at any time.
+Eastern Kentucky University, located in Richmond, offers a 100% online Clinical Medical Assistant training program that prepares you to take the Certified Clinical Medical Assistant (CCMA) exam.
+No prerequisites are required, and open enrollment allows you to start at any time.

-The program teaches a variety of skills necessary for both the clinical and clerical responsibilities that come with most medical assistant roles.
+The 540-hour program teaches the clinical and clerical skills necessary for most medical assistant roles.
 When you’re ready to take the CCMA exam, the course provides you with a voucher to cover the cost.

 Duration: 12 months